FuwangDong/Air-Sea-Beam-Compensation/README.md

-This repository contains the implementation and related materials for our paper, **“ISAC-Empowered Air–Sea Collaborative System: A UAV–USV Joint Inspection Framework,”** published in *IEEE Transactions on Wireless Communications (TWC)* in 2026.
+This repository is associated with our ongoing research on air–sea beam compensation, which is currently under review for possible publication in IEEE Transactions on Wireless Communications (TWC).

-The repository is still under active organization and refinement.
-Some materials, code, datasets, and documentation may currently be incomplete or missing.
-We are continuously updating the repository and will upload the remaining contents in future revisions.
+To comply with the journal's review and copyright policies, the source code, datasets, and related materials are not publicly available at this stage.
+The repository will be continuously updated, and the complete implementation and documentation will be released upon official publication of the paper.

-Thank you for your patience and interest in our work.
+Thank you for your interest and understanding.